Improving, increasing and facilitating access to renewable energy education and training in Latin-America

 - 12 train-the-trainers’ courses in Argentina, Peru and Uruguay in online and face-to-face formats (first phase of the project).

-- 1 train-the-trainers course has been completed and delivered to all ETRELA Universities’ faculty members (both online and face-to-face).
+- 5 train-the-trainers virtual courses have been completed and delivered to all ETRELA Universities’ faculty members.

-- 62 online training courses.
-For 2025, a total of 15 courses have already been delivered.
+- 70 online training courses.
+For 2025, a total of 19 courses were delivered and for the first months of 2026 4 courses have already been delivered.

-- 7 executive development programs – in blended modality (2 in 2025).
-There is still one more executive development program to be completed in 2026.
+- 7 executive development programs – in blended modality.
+2 additional programs will be completed in 2026.

-- During the second phase the technologies and equipment for each university were selected based on the initial studies carried out as well as a careful planning with each university.
-The technologies selected for each university are the following:: UNICAMP (Brazil) – solar PV, wind and energy efficiency; IFPB (Brazil) – solar PV, wind and energy efficiency; UTP (Colombia) – microgrid based on PV and Wind and Energy Efficiency; INTEC (Dominican Republic) – solar PV, wind and energy efficiency; and, UNAH (Honduras) – solar PV, solar thermal and energy efficiency.
+- The technologies selected for each university of ETRELA II are the following: UNICAMP (Brazil) – solar PV, wind and energy efficiency; IFPB (Brazil) – solar PV, wind and energy efficiency; UTP (Colombia) – microgrid based on PV and Wind and Energy Efficiency; INTEC (Dominican Republic) – solar PV, wind and energy efficiency; and, UNAH (Honduras) – solar PV, solar thermal and energy efficiency.

-- The 1st Regional Conference was developed in Quito, Ecuador on June 11, 2019; the 2nd Regional Conference was developed in Quito, Ecuador on July 28, 2022; the 3rd Regional Conference was developed in Asunción, Paraguay on October 28, 2024; and, the 4th regional conference will be held in the last quarter of 2026.
+- The 1st Regional Conference was developed in Quito, Ecuador on June 11, 2019; the 2nd Regional Conference was developed in Quito, Ecuador on July 28, 2022; the 3rd Regional Conference was developed in Asunción, Paraguay on October 28, 2024; and, the 4th regional conference will be held by mid 2027.
 During th 3rd Regional Conference a survey was conducted to all 27 Member Countries of LAC, the idea is to obtain inputs for the development of a roadmap on how to implement regional quality standards and this roadmap will be developed during 2026.

-- The knowledge gateway – capevLAC was developed and officially launched in 2021.
-During 2024, work was carried out to update and improve the knowledge gateway – both structurally and its design.
+- The knowledge gateway – capevLAC was developed and officially launched in 2021 and received an upgrade in 2024.
 It currently has more than 18,000 users in the region.
 It merges the training platform and an expert’s network and provides access to courses as well as to the database of professionals and during 2025 will serve also for a place for different forums to allow discussion on different topics to take place.

 - Given that new topics are being introduced in the second phase of the project, now two of the thematic areas of the platform are directly related to the project, which include the “Technologies” and “Just Energy Transition” areas.